iconify/documentation/documents/pages/icon-components/unplugin-icons.md

 What is the difference from Iconify icon components?

-unplugin-icons does not load icon data from API.
+`[npm]unplugin-icons` does not load icon data from API.
 It detects icons that you are using in your project and bundles them during build process.

 It is very easy to use.

 ## Usage

-unplugin-icons works with multiple frameworks: React, Vue, Svelte, Solid.
+`[npm]unplugin-icons` generates icon components for the following frameworks:

+`include icon-components/unplugin-icons-frameworks`

 Usage example for React: